petercz1/cli_video_reformatter/README.md

 ## warning - this deletes the original after conversion

-You cna stop this by commenting out/deleting the end of line 10:
+You can stop this by commenting out/deleting the end of line 10:

 `# && rm "${filename}.oldfile.${extension}"`